christopherandrade1/NetworkTrafficAnalysis/README.md

 <br />

-Use a display filter to detect HTTPS packets:  <br/>
+Used a display filter to detect HTTPS packets:  <br/>

 - To display certain packets in an existing packet capture, use a display filter
 - To display only HTTPS traffic, use a filter on TCP port 443: **tcp.port == 443**